Apurva-2703/EEG_Mental_Arithmetic/eeg-during-mental-arithmetic-tasks-1.0.0/README.txt

 In this experiment all subjects are divided into two groups:
 Group “G” (24 subjects) performing good quality count (Mean number of operations per 4 minutes = 21, SD = 7.4 ),
 Group ”B” (12 subjects) performing bad quality count (Mean number of operations per 4 minutes = 7, SD = 3.6).
-In the file “subjects_info.xlsx” the “Count quality” column provides info which subjects correspond to which group (0 - Group ”B”, 1 - Group “G”).
+In the file “subjects_info.csv” the “Count quality” column provides info which subjects correspond to which group (0 - Group ”B”, 1 - Group “G”).
 Additionally, file “subjects_info.xlsx” provides basic information about each subject (gender, age, job, date of recording).

 Both EDF and EDF+ formats are free and can be viewed using free software such as:
 Polyman (for MS-Windows only; for details, please follow the link)